Failure To Diagnose Ovarian Cancer

-Just this year alone, over 22,000 women will be diagnosed with ovarian cancer.
-Mainly developing in older women, ovarian cancer kills almost 14,000 women of that 22,000.
+Every year, tens of thousands of women will be diagnosed with ovarian cancer.
+Mainly affecting older women, ovarian cancer kills almost half of the women diagnosed.
 If caught early, ovarian cancer has a much better treatment success rate.
-However, because this type of cancer often doesn’t display symptoms early or the symptoms mirror other diagnoses, it can go undetected.
+However, because this type of cancer often doesn’t display symptoms early or the symptoms mirror other ailments, it can go undetected.

 Ovarian cancer often goes undetected because the symptoms seem mild or mimic other common reproductive and bladder disorders.
 The symptoms of this type of cancer include: